mateusauler/git-worktree-switcher/README.md

 <img src = "https://i.imgur.com/nPdneDT.gif" width="600" alt="demo of switching between git worktrees" />

+## This fork includes:

+- Fish completions work dinamically.
+- New `names` subcommand, that shows the registered worktree names.
+- Completions work with spaces & special characters.
+- Doesn't create a new shell instance when changing directory.

 ## Installation
-Download the script from the [Release section](https://github.com/yankeexe/git-worktree-switcher/releases).
+Download the script from the [Release section](https://github.com/mateusauler/git-worktree-switcher/releases).

 Make the script executable.